DeluxeOwl/chronicle/README.md

 }
 ```

 To implement the `Get` method for loading an aggregate, you can use the `aggregate.ReadAndLoadFromStore` helper.
-This function orchestrates the entire loading process: it queries the `event.Log`, then uses the registry and serde to deserialize and apply each event to a fresh aggregate instance.
+This function orchestrates the entire loading process: it queries the `event.Log`, then uses the registry and the encoder to decode and apply each event to a fresh aggregate instance.

 ```go
 func (r *CustomRepository[...])
 Get(ctx context.Context, id TID) (R, error) {